 Adam was sentenced to 2 months imprisonment and then released on the condition that he would never be with his wife again.
 He was later diagnosed with REM Sleep Disorder.

 There was a 20-year-old lady who had trouble sleeping properly.
 Her friends and family claim she would sit up or stand during sleep and start talking to herself.
 She would then go ahead doing this for minutes with closed eyes.
 Then she would return to her sleep.

 She had a nightmare of being chased in her sleep.
 She yelled, “Help me!
 Help me!” and fell from her bed.
 Like Adam, she was also diagnosed with REM Sleep Disorder.

 What is REM Sleep Disorder?

 As a general rule, we undergo five stages when we sleep.
 This can be further divided into REM sleep and non-REM sleep.
-The first four stages are categorised under Non – REM sleep.
+The first four stages come under Non – REM sleep.
 The fifth stage is REM Sleep.
 Your brain continuously recycles these stages.

 Certain questions pop up in minds regarding REM Sleep: